Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

 Latest Update: There is a variation on Intent-based Navigation – if you are navigating to another Fiori (SAPUI5) Application deployed on the same Fiori Frontend Server, you can embed the target app directly into the Task Detail – see SAP Note 2305401 – Integration of SAPUI5 Fiori Applications into My Inbox 2.0 for details.

-Having activated Fiori My Inbox as described in Leading S/4HANA UX – Fiori My Inbox – Part 1 – Activation you will need to understand the configuration and extensions for tasks.
+Having activated Fiori My Inbox as described in SAP Fiori for SAP S/4HANA – My Inbox – Part 1 – Activation you will need to understand the configuration and extensions for tasks.
 Each task type can use the option that best fits the need of that task, whether it’s Approving a Purchase Order, Releasing an Invoice, or responding to an Environmental Health and Safety safety observation.

 There are 4 main options to adjust the default behaviour of tasks in the inbox: